ggabrao/business-card-generator/README.md

 - When the app starts, there should only be a header and two buttons so that the user can choose the language of the application
 - The header should have the text "Simple Business Card Generator" and be centralized
 - The two buttons should be "Portuguese" and "English"
 - If portuguese is chosen, use portuguese from Brazil
-- The label of the switch should be "Choose your language:"
 - When the user clicks a button, a prompt should appear asking for the user's name, occupation and email in the chosen language
 - The prompt should have a label and an input for each of the informations
 - The card should be have a border, shadow and padding